-Campus student organizations, have promoted these activities and encouraged the students to take part through intramural athletics.
-The sponsoring of these activites has added a good and interesting program to campus life.
+The Veterans Club, a campus student organization, has promoted these activities and encouraged the students to take part through intramural athletics.
+The sponsoring of these activities by the Veterans Club has added a good and interesting program to campus life.